open-cluster-management-io/multicluster-controlplane/README.md

 ## Install multicluster-controlplane
 Before start the controlplane, we should make sure config file is in path.

-### Option 1: Deploy multicluster-controlplane on Openshift/EKS Cluster
+### Option 1: Install multicluster-controlplane on a cluster

 #### Build image